pivotaltracker/git-commit-ux/README.md

 ### Deployment Management

-* Webhook to indicate which stories are delivered to which environments.
-I.e. after a successful deployment, POST to the webhook with the environment name (e.g. 'staging') and the git SHA (HEAD) of the branch which was deployed.
+* API endpoint to indicate which stories are delivered to which environments.
+I.e. after a successful deployment, POST to an API endpoint with the environment name (e.g. 'staging') and the git SHA (HEAD) of the branch which was deployed.
-* Automatic delivery of finished stories (using data from the above webhook)
+* Automatic delivery of finished stories (using data from the above API endpoint)
-* API endpoint (using data from above webhook) to indicate which stories are delivered to a given environment.
+* Separate API endpoint (using data sent to the above endpoint) to indicate which stories are delivered to a given environment.
 This would also include story states (to easily identify unfinished, undelivered, or unaccepted stories which still have commits deployed to the given environment)

 # References